aidans/ramp/notes/README.md

 # Meeting (and non-meeting) notes

+## 7th May 2021 (meeting)

+Claire has provided two model run results for different pollution sensitivities (same PM10 pollution levels based on real data, but different effects on the respiratory system).
+Both these work in the [most recent version of the software](https://github.com/aidans/ramp/releases/tag/RAMP_DemographicGridmap-v1.5) using command line `java -jar DemographicGridmap.jar demographics_file=data/2021-04-09_data/d298197ad0b8e2cc54836908da511de7fe1c9877.h5 results_file=data/2021-04-30_pollution/abundances_poll1.h5 baseline_results_file=data/2021-04-30_pollution/abundances_poll2.h5`, which currently just lets you switch between "baseline" and "results"

+As has been the intention for a long term, Aidan would like to do explicit direct visual encoding of comparisons.

+We also talked at a higher level of what we want to do.
+Richard said that the main question remains "are we doing better in one scenario or another?" and "how to make this apparent" where the complication is how we understand "better".
+Is it death rates overall or ensuring that no sociodemographic groups are more disadvantaged than others.
+He also talked about "multicriteria optimisation" being an open problem to which as far as he knows, there is no satisfactory solutions.
+He recognises the role of visualisation to help determine this.

+There's still a distinction between:

+ - studying model outputs
+ - studying different scenarios

+The modelling is still firmly in the first camp.

+We also talked about how this could apply to plant ecology models.

+### Next steps

+Next steps are to look at variability between stochastic modelling outputs.
+We also talked about potentially coarsening up the spatial model output to reduce data sizes.
+This will need the demographic data to also be coarsened to work with the visualisation as it currently stands.

+ - [ ] Claire to produce multiple model stochastic outputs (same input parameters)
+ - [ ] Aidan to design some specific comparison views.

 ## 30th April 2021 (update)

 Claire's new model results (in the [`data2021-04-26_pollution`](https://github.com/aidans/ramp/tree/main/data/2021-04-26_pollution) folder of this repo; pollution data from [here](https://data.scrc.uk/object/41176)) looks like things are in the right place.
 Claire please check!